ang1337/random-ctf-writeups/MatrixCTF-roulette/roulette_writeup.md

 ![after_write](https://user-images.githubusercontent.com/45107680/113340709-e84ee880-9334-11eb-9aee-634dbb51fe2a.png)

-I've gained somewhat arbitrary write primitive to stack memory!
+I've gained somewhat arbitrary write primitive!
 Format string vulnerability gives 2 primitives - read AND write, which is very powerful.
 Moreover, I can write data byte-by-byte via ```$hhn``` specifier or 2 bytes at a time via ```%hn``` specified.
 Both of them will be used further.
 But how to use it to exploit the binary?
 There is a piece of code that seems to print a real flag:
 ```
 if (10000000 < (int)*points) {